 The 20-year-old entrepreneur's company, VegoPak, is intended to provide a fully sustainable plastic alternative.
 It's nontoxic, made from sustainable materials instead of dirty fossil fuels, and it breaks down naturally in the environment instead of polluting the water and soil with microplastics.

-Furthermore, VegoPak's quality standards are so high that the product can be used for health and hygiene products, as well as car parts.
+The company's website does not get into detailed specifics on the chemical makeup of the biopolymer, but VegoPak asserts that the product can be used for health and hygiene products as well as car parts.

 "Our goal at VegoPak is simple: to empower companies to meet their Corporate Social Responsibility aims by offering a truly sustainable bio-polymer that can seamlessly replace traditional plastics across many industries," said Whitehead, per the University of York.